Veda-2348/To-Do-List-app/README.md

    streamlit run main.py
    ```

-5. A web app will open in your browser, displaying the To-Do List interface.
+5. A web app will open in your browser, displaying the T
+o-Do List interface.

 6. To add a new task, type the task description in the "Add a new task" input box and click the "Add" button.